sajib-kumar/Interpretable-Movie-Review-Analysis-Using-Machine-Learning-and-Transformer-Models-Leveraging-XAI/README.md

 The dataset used in our model is Sentiment Analysis on Movie Reviews which was taken from kaggle website : www.kaggle.com/c/sentiment-analysis-on-movie-reviews/data.

+#### Me and Mr. Farzad Ahmed have equal contributions in this project.